Shortcut Vegetable Ragu is a healthy, vegetable packed dinner that tastes slow cooked but will be on the table in just 30 minutes.

 What is Ragu?

 Ragu is an Italian meat sauce that’s includes vegetables, herbs, wine, and sometimes milk or cream, that’s simmered low and slow until thick and rich.
-So, so satisfying and perfect for a slow cooked Sunday supper when you’ve got extra time to spend in the kitchen.
+Super satisfying and perfect for a slow-cooked Sunday supper when you’ve got extra time to spend in the kitchen.

 But what about the rest of the week when we’re all crazy busy?
 That’s where my 30-minute, shortcut Vegetable Ragu comes in!

-Since the ragu already tastes rich and slow cooked from the addition of pre-made marinara sauce, I ditched the wine commonly called for in ragu recipes, and the milk, too.
-I didn’t miss it, plus it means the whole family can enjoy this dish since we have dairy allergies in the house.
+Since the ragu already tastes rich and slow cooked from the addition of marinara sauce, I ditch the wine commonly called for in ragu recipes, and the milk, too.
+I don’t miss it, plus it means the whole family can enjoy this dish since we have dairy allergies in the house.

 Also want to mention that my shortcut Vegetable Ragu is freezer-friendly.
 Cool then scoop the cooked ragu into a Ziplock freezer bag and freeze flat.
 Additionally, this is a GREAT recipe to take to family and friends in need, whether they’re sick, just had a baby, or need some assistance.
 I recommend making a double batch so they can enjoy one fresh then freeze the second batch for down the road!